joebalanoff/joebalanoff/README.md

 # Hi there 👋
 Hello!
-My name is Joe and I'm a game developer and Discord bot developer and I live in the US.
+My name is Joe and I'm a game developer and Discord bot developer!
 Besides development some of my hobbies include hiking, mountain biking, playing piano, and driving cars 😎!
 You can check out some of my stuff below!

 ## Projects: